-You want to eat healthier and buy more organic foods, but you’re worried about the cost.
+You want to eat healthier and buy more organic food and products, but you’re worried about the cost?

 I get that.
 I’ve been there!
 (I’m still there!)

 When we decided to eat real food as a one-income family with an already tight budget, it was hard to justify spending more money on healthier food (especially while trying to pay off tens of thousands of dollars in school loan debt!).

 But as we began making changes and choosing more high-quality foods, including many organics.
 We’ve been able to keep our grocery spending between $300-$350 each month for our family of 4.
 It’s not always easy, but realizing that it was actually possible for our family encouraged us to tell others that they can do the same!

 For more on this topic, check out the full Saving Money collection

 How Can I Afford to Buy Organic?

 As long as our family is living off of just one income, it will be a stretch to buy all organic food.
 However, we currently try to do the best we can to get the most for our money and health.